sitiporn/Reading-paper/README.md

      -  label smoothing to the intent classification loss Zhang et al. (2020a).

-### Bug To fix

-   check gradient of each layer of encoder if loss not decrease check J1 : Supervised contrasive loss check J2 : Predict probabilty looss

 ### Bug report
    - [x] use [CLS] to represent the whole seq and calculate sim without normalize vectors
       - the sim same sen around 0.9 and diff 0.7